Is An Ex Parte Right For My Case?

 - An immediate threat of removal of the child from the state of California.

-The term immediate harm means includes but is not limited to parents has committed acts of domestic violence (recent or continuing pattern) or the child is at risk of being sexually abused.
+The term immediate harm means includes but is not limited to parents who have committed acts of domestic violence (recent or continuing pattern) or the child is at risk of being sexually abused.
 (Family Code 3064(b)).